Daniel Powter: Later career (2012–present)

 He released an album called Giants on December 14 where songs in the album include the re-recording of "Perfect For Me", "Survivor", "Delicious", re-recordings of "Bad Day", "Free Loop" and "Tell Them Who You Are" (from the EP).
 A remixed version of "Do You Wanna Get Lucky" is also included known as the Holiday version.

-Powter went on to feature with The Untamed Boys, a Chinese pop group, in January 2020, where they released the song "The Beauty of Following Our Hearts." and performed it alongside "Bad Day" while touring in Bangkok, Thailand.
+Powter went on to feature with The Untamed Boys, a Chinese pop group, in January 2020, where they released the song "Just Isn't Me." and performed it alongside "Bad Day" while touring in Bangkok, Thailand.
 Powter also collaborated with other artists in the MOSHIMO Project in May 2020.

 On February 3, 2021, Powter was featured in a song called "Save Your Life" with Japanese pop singer Ayaka Hirahara.

-Powter performed at TriNet Peopleforce on September 16, 2021, with the new song "Brave" which became downloadable on October 7.
-Bad Day was later released as a new single on October 30, 2021.

-On November 19, 2021, he released his third compilation album known as "The Essential Collection" consisting of 32 songs all from his previous albums: Daniel Powter, B-Sides, Under the Radar and Best of Me.

-Powter then collaborated with Patricia Kelly with "Brave" in a duet.
-This version was released as part of her album Unbreakable on December 30, 2021.
-The music video of the song was later released and added to her YouTube channel on February 19, 2022.

-On August 1, 2022, he released a lyrics video version of "Bad Day" on his official YouTube channel.
+In 2024, Powter auditioned for the fourth season of Canada's Got Talent, making his first Canadian television performance.

+In August 2025, Powter announced on Instagram that his new song "City of Angels" will be released on September 12, 2025.
+Following this, he released a new song on October 17, 2025 called "Celebrate the Holidays."
+It is Powter's first ever original holiday song.

 Personal life

-Powter lived in Los Angeles, California for 20 years until 2021, while he currently lives in Oregon.
+Powter moved to Los Angeles in 2005.
+As of 2024, Powter resides with his wife Christina in Portland, Oregon.
 He has three children: two daughters and one son.
-He is divorced.
+He has two brothers and a sister.